 To help achieve this objective, we can use one or more database design techniques.

 Entity Relationship or (ER) modeling is one of those tecniques.
-In this module we describe another database design technique called normalization
+In this module I describe another database design technique called normalization

-Normalization uses a series of tests (described as normal forms) to help identify the optimal grouping for these attributes to ultimately identify a set of suitable relations that supports the data requirements of the enterprise.
+) between attributes.
+Attributes describe some property of the data or of the relationships between the data that is important to the company.
+Normalization uses a series of tests (described as normal forms) to help identify the optimal grouping for these attributes to identify a set of suitable relations that supports the data requirements of the company.

 The main purpose of this module is to introduce